sanskrit-lexicon/csl-newsletter/september2021.md

 3. Issues https://github.com/sanskrit-lexicon/csl-devanagari/issues/1 to https://github.com/sanskrit-lexicon/csl-devanagari/issues/30 were raised.
 Necessary changes were made.
 Majority of them were regarding wrong conversion from accented IAST to Devanagari.
 As Mr. Nagabhushana Rao did not want such a conversion, and was happy with IAST data as it is, majority of issues were resolved.
 See https://github.com/sanskrit-lexicon/csl-devanagari/issues/4#issuecomment-912456604 for details.
 4. Some changes were required when there were trailing whitespaces in the meta-line of a few dictionaries.
 See https://github.com/sanskrit-lexicon/csl-devanagari/issues/9 for example.
 5. Removed trailing spaces from meta-lines.
 See https://github.com/sanskrit-lexicon/csl-devanagari/issues/6, https://github.com/sanskrit-lexicon/csl-devanagari/issues/8, https://github.com/sanskrit-lexicon/csl-devanagari/issues/9, https://github.com/sanskrit-lexicon/csl-devanagari/issues/10
+6. csl-homepage - Changed display to show 38 dictionaries instead of 37 and the last date to 1993 instead of 1976.

 ## 04 September 2021